natforsdick/natforsdick.github.io/index.md

 # By declaring these variables, you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS.
 In addition, you must 1) create an HTML file in the_includes folder for each project with the text you'd like to display, and 2) create a YAML file in the _data folder describing the order in which each project should be shown and categorized.
 See `/includes/example.html` and `/_data/work.yml` for examples.

 portfolio: research # the heading for your portfolio and title of your YAML file
-portfolio_description: you can find examples of research I've been involved with below
+portfolio_description: You can find examples of research I've been involved with below

 # optional CTA section --------------------------------------------------